-The USS Duluth, by design, was capable of carrying armor in the same way that an armored cruiser would, while having the benefit of being much lighter and, as a consequence, faster than the other similar type of vessel.
+The USS Duluth, by design, was capable of carrying armor in the same way that an armored cruiser would while having the benefit of being much lighter and, as a consequence, faster than another similar type of vessel.

 Technical Features of the USS Duluth (CL-87)

 Launch date: 13 January 1944